Residency Program

 Applications will be accepted from any of the following:

-• College of Liberal Arts faculty members, instructors, and/or staff
+• College of Liberal Arts faculty members, instructors, staff, and/or graduate students

 • Community members and/or community groups/organizations

-• University of Minnesota departments and collaborative groups (such as Grand Challenges research groups or Interdisciplinary Collaborative Workshops) that involve faculty or staff from the College of Liberal Arts
+• University of Minnesota departments and collaborative groups (such as Grand Challenges research groups) that involve faculty or staff from the College of Liberal Arts

-Applicants from the college must partner with community members and/or community organizations in order for their proposal to be reviewed.
-Community members and organizations must partner with College of Liberal Arts faculty or staff in order for their proposal to be reviewed.
+Applicants from the college must partner with community members and/or community organizations for their proposal to be reviewed.
+Community members and organizations must partner with College of Liberal Arts faculty, staff, or graduate student(s) in order for their proposal to be reviewed.

 Projects

 Projects may be new or ongoing.
-They may vary in size, scope, and duration but must, by their nature, necessitate periodic access to The Hub (i.e., proposals should not be for one-time events).
-They should be collaborative and facilitate reciprocal engagement between College of Liberal Arts faculty/staff and community members/groups around topics of important public interest.
+They may vary in size, scope, and duration but must demonstrate committed efforts and activity over a period of time (i.e., proposals should not be for one-time events).
+They should be collaborative and facilitate reciprocal engagement between humanistic scholars in the College of Liberal Arts and community partners around topics of important public interest.
+Find descriptions of all current and past residency projects here

-The most competitive projects will be those that align with at least one, and potentially more, of the following purposes of public engagement in the humanities (as defined by Humanities for All):
+The most competitive projects will align with at least one, and potentially more, of the following purposes of public engagement in the humanities (as defined by Humanities for All):

 • Inform contemporary debates